morpheusthewhite/nordpy/README.md

 ### Tests

+Before running the tests you need to

+1. Start `nordpy` and connect to any server, in order to store the credentials

-To set up test environment install the needed dependencies with
+2. Install needed dependencies with

 ```
 pip install -r tests/requirements.txt
 ```

-and then start them with
+Then tests can be started with

 ```
 python -m pytest tests